Ok, so you want to improve your life and reach your goals? But you find that changing your life is hard!

 Thinking about that difficult conversation you need to have with your spouse?
 Write it down.

 You'll find that it clears your mind and helps you focus on what really is on your mind (beyond all the layers of self-talk on top of it).
+(Morning Pages is actually like a 'meta-challenge' in that it is showing me what is unconsciously challenging in life.)

 Other challenges that I did